 (5) The Trust may refuse to accept an application under this regulation and require the application to be made under regulation 28.

-28. Application for permit
+28. Permit under these regulations, application for

 (1) Except as provided in regulation 27, an application for a permit must —